 As you can see, the answer to the question about whether or not to do FSTs is not cut and dry, as with both options, it is still a possibility that you will be arrested.
 Whether you completed the Field Sobriety Tests or not, I am here to assure you that there is hope in your situation.
 As a Ft.
-Walton Beach DUI lawyer, I have been challenging FSTs in Fort Walton Beach since 2001 and I am ready to fight for you.
+Walton Beach DUI lawyer, I have been challenging FSTs since 2001 and I am ready to fight for you.

 Field Sobriety Testing